Python-Test-Engineer/PyTest-Cookbook/docs/workshop/welcome.md

 ### 4. Afterwards

-We will look at a great manyresources available afterwards to help refresh and deepen your understanding.
+We will look at a great many resources available afterwards to help refresh and deepen your understanding.
 These range from videos, some made by me and the rest by the community, as well articles and other materials.

 [https://pytest-cookbook.com/learn/](https://pytest-cookbook.com/learn/).